derekslenk/obs-source-switcher-plugin-ui/README.md

 This expects the files `large.txt`, `left.txt`, and `right.txt` to exist in `C:\OBS\source-switching`.
 This will be more easily configured in an upcoming iteration.
 In the "Source Switcher" properties in OBS, at the bottom, is a setting called `Current Source File`.
 Enable that, point it to the location of one of the text files, and put the read interval to 1000ms.
 Your source will change whenever the text file changes to a source _that is defined in the Source Switcher properties_

+The list of available sources is defined in a SQLite3 DB, location set in the `api/setActive.ts` route.

 `npm install` and
 `npm run dev` to run it.